Pages in Application information

 3. New Operators

 Welcome to our dedicated application advice page.
-This page is intended to help applicants that have recently applied for a new Operator Licence.
+This page is intended to help applicants that are considering applying for a new Operator Licence.

-- Demonstrate how you will be running your business to ensure compliance with our Policy and Conditions.
+- You will be asked to demonstrate how you will be running your business to ensure compliance with our Policy and Conditions.

 Below is an extract from our Policy and Conditions Document that explains some of the key the requirements we look for in relation to record keeping, vehicles and drivers.